cucumber229/SpringSemestrovka/README.md

 `TaskConverter` is invoked from `TaskServiceImpl#create` when a new task is created through the REST API.

 `TeamConverter` is used in `TeamRestController` to expose REST endpoints that work with `TeamDto` objects.

+## REST API and Swagger

+All REST endpoints are grouped under the `/api/**` path.
+The API documentation is generated using **springdoc-openapi** and is available at `http://localhost:8080/swagger-ui.html` once the application is running.

+Example HTTP request files for `TeamRestController` and `TaskRestController` can be found in the `demo/http` directory.
+They can be executed from IntelliJ IDEA or imported into tools like Postman.